Consistent Zero-Shot Imitation with Contrastive Goal Inference: Introduction

-Related work in inferring intentions projects a demonstration onto a hypothesis space of reward functions and then trains a general-purpose zero-shot RL policy to this space of rewards.
+Related work in inferring intentions projects a demonstration onto a hypothesis space of reward functions and then trains a general-purpose zero-shot RL policy over this space of rewards \citep{touatifbrep, wu2018laplacian}.
 We make the additional key observation that many tasks can be described in terms of goals, such as navigation or manipulation tasks \citep{Brockman2016OpenAIG}.
-In these settings, goals are described by the agent's state, and we can imagine natural extensions of goals to more complex behaviors by including position, velocity, acceleration, etc. into the state space.
-Tasks where the necessary actions are more complex or hierarchical, such as cooking a recipe in a kitchen, could also be described by a high-dimensional observational state, demonstrating the expressivity of a goal-conditioned inductive bias.
-In addition, maintaining a prior that tasks can be described via goals allows us to define reward functions probabilistically in terms of whether we will reach the goal state in the future and apply state-of-art goal conditioned reinforcement learning methods (GCRL) to an even further reduced hypothesis space of reward functional forms \citep{Kaelbling1993LearningTA, schaul_uvfa, her}.
-Therefore, we re-imagine solving the zero-shot imitation learning task by first inferring the expert's goal (thereby projecting onto the restricted space of goal-conditioned reward functions fully parameterized by goal vectors), and then commanding a zero-shot goal-conditioned RL policy to this inferred goal.
-We start by assessing our method on goal-reaching tasks, and then evaluate on reward-maximization tasks not tied to particular goal states.
+In these settings, goals are described by the agent's state, and we can imagine extending the state space to capture more complex reward functions.
+Tasks where the necessary actions are more complex or hierarchical, such as cooking a recipe in a kitchen, could also be described by a high-dimensional observational state, natural language, or multiple sub-goals.
+Maintaining a prior that tasks can be described via goals allows us to apply state-of-art goal conditioned reinforcement learning (GCRL) methods to a reduced hypothesis space of reward functional forms \citep{Kaelbling1993LearningTA, schaul_uvfa, her}.
+While \citet{blog} has shown how to convert any arbitrary reward-maximization MDP problem into a goal-conditioned MDP while preserving policy optimality, this conversion requires an expansion of the state space that could be nontrivial to design in practice.
+Previous imitation learning and inverse RL methods are restricted by their hypothesis space of reward functions, and our method is limited by the state space we define over the environment.
+However, simply learning to reach goals has been shown to drive strong exploration and skill acquisition, even with very sparse rewards and high dimensional environments \citep{singlegoal}.